Celebrating 30 Years of Impact | 100K+ Learners | 40K+ Members | 5-Star Trustpilot Rating | 1,700+ Glowing Reviews

 Sensory Strategies for Classroom and Workplace

-• Create Sensory-Friendly Environments:
+• Create Sensory-Inclusive Environments:

 • Adjust lighting (e.g., use natural light or soft lighting instead of harsh fluorescents)